richardsha19/Photo-frame-collecter/README.md

 - OpenCV: Open source library that uses machine vision.
 Installation: `pip install opencv-python-headless`.
 - GPIO: Library used to control GPIO (the computer board) and various DC, servo motors on the Raspberry Pi.
 Installation: `pip install RPi.GPIO`.

-Example of the robot working
+Example of the robot working (Open in new tab): https://github.com/richardsha19/Photo-frame-collector/assets/113735719/92af663a-abd8-4391-b5bf-294a7624cda5
-https://github.com/richardsha19/Photo-frame-collector/assets/113735719/92af663a-abd8-4391-b5bf-294a7624cda5